 Sora does not have the resources to offer Flexible Tuition to every student who qualifies for both admission and a reduced tuition.
 We will not offer a space if we recognize that our Flexible Tuition budget will not meet a family’s Flexible Tuition need.

 The Flexible Tuition Committee uses a methodology that determines what a family might reasonably expect to contribute toward educational expenses.
 The total amount available from a family for education costs is divided among all children attending tuition-charging schools, through the undergraduate degree level.
-It is Sora’s policy that a family requesting aid from Sora will also apply for aid at all other tuition charging schools.
+It is Sora’s policy that a family requesting tuition assistance from Sora will also apply for tuition assistance at all other tuition charging schools.

 If a parent is no longer involved in the life of the child in any way, please speak directly with the Admissions Office at Sora to determine how to proceed.
 Sora awards a single Flexible Tuition award to the student and it is the responsibility of the parents to determine a payment schedule structure.

 Sora Schools realizes that some families experience unexpected temporary financial stresses due to the sudden loss of a job, family illness, or other circumstances.
 Families are strongly encouraged to contact the Admissions Office as soon as it becomes apparent that there is a change in circumstance.
 We are happy to work with families to develop a temporary payment plan during a time of difficulty.

 All financial information is treated as highly confidential.
 Only the Flexible Tuition Committee will see this information, and only the Committee and Business Office will see the award.
 School staff, faculty, and administrators are not privy to any financial materials, nor are they aware of which families receive Flexible Tuition.

 The committee takes into account multiple enrollments or student applications from a family when making a decision on Flexible Tuition.
 We encourage any family with multiple children for whom paying full tuition is a challenge to apply for Flexible Tuition.